HenSch90/SiD/Modul-B2_Kultur.md

 is:

-it1: (bilaspab) … einen Hochschulabschluss erreichen?
+it1: (bilaspab) … einen Bachelorabschluss erreichen?

 it2: (bilaspma) … einen Masterabschluss erreichen?